wp-plugins/flickr-shortcode-importer/readme.txt

 Tags: flickr,featured image,import,media library,photo
 Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 1.4.0
+Stable tag: 1.4.1

-Imports [flickr] & [flickrset] shortcode images into the Media Library.
+Imports [flickr] & [flickrset] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.

 == Description ==
-Imports [flickr] & [flickrset] shortcode images into the Media Library.
+Imports [flickr] & [flickrset] shortcode and Flickr-sourced A/IMG tagged media into the Media Library.
 Furthermore, it transforms the post content [flickr] shortcodes into links containing the Media Library based image of the proper size and alignment.

 The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.
 The remaining [flickr] shortcodes are then transfromed as image links to their attachment page.

 [flickrset] shortcode is converted to [gallery] after the Flickr set images have been added to the Media Library.
 If 'Set Featured Image' is checked in Options, then the first image of the [flickrset] is used as such.

+Flickr-sourced A/IMG tagged media is converted into [flickr] and then imported as normal.
+Great for finally bringing into your control all of those media items you've been using, but now Flickr is giving you 'Image is unavaiable' for.
+A/IMG tag is processed before IMG to prevent unexpected results.

 This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to your own Media Library because you have CDN services or want to move off of third party software.

 There is no restore functionality.
-Backup beforehand or be prepared to revert every transformed post by hand.
+Backup beforehand or be prepared to revert every transformed post by hand via the post revision tool.

 = Options =
 * Default A Tag Class